manojkp08/Autonomous-AI-Tutor-Orchestrator/README.md

 2. Add to tool registry with keywords and parameters
 3. No changes needed to core orchestrator

-## Deployment

-For production deployment:

-1. Set up PostgreSQL database on server
-2. Configure environment variables for production
-3. Use Docker Compose or Kubernetes for orchestration
-4. Add authentication and API key management
-5. Set up logging and monitoring
-6. Configure rate limiting and caching
-7. Use load balancer for high availability

 ## Performance Considerations

 The system is designed for scalability:
 - Async/await throughout eliminates blocking operations
 - Microservices can scale independently
-- Database queries are optimized
 - Tool responses are cacheable
 - Keyword-based intent recognition is faster than LLM-only approach